- Medicines

 Abacavir

-Abacavir is a potent medication used primarily to treat HIV (human immunodeficiency virus), which can lead to the acquired immunodeficiency syndrome (AIDS).
-As a nucleoside reverse transcriptase inhibitor (NRTI), it works by preventing the virus from multiplying, which helps to manage the virus levels within the body.
+Abacavir is an antiretroviral medication primarily used in the treatment of HIV (Human Immunodeficiency Virus) infection which can lead to the Acquired Immunodeficiency Syndrome (AIDS).
+It belongs to the class of nucleoside reverse transcriptase inhibitors (NRTIs).
+By blocking viral replication, it helps reduce HIV levels in the body and improves immune function.
 Understanding the use, dosage, potential side effects, and other essential aspects of Abacavir can help individuals undergoing treatment achieve better health outcomes.

 What is Abacavir?